 As soon as you reach a nice, deep brown (but not burnt!) color, yank the pan off the heat and pour it into a large heat-proof bowl to cool down.
 You don’t want to dawdle here, you can go from nice, dark and nutty to burnt pretty quickly.
 That’s why it’s helpful to have your bowl already set out.

-- It’s helpful to have your eggs and milk at room temperature, or close to room temperature.
+- The eggs and milk need to be at room temperature, or close to room temperature.
 If the eggs and milk are straight out of the fridge when you add them to the brown butter, it will seize up the butter and your mixture will get all lumpy.
-If this happens, it’s not the end of the world though!
-You can always just let the mixture come back to room temperature and whisk again.
+If this happens, it’s not the end of the world!
+You can just let the mixture come back to room temperature and whisk again.
 Or you can heat the mixture in the microwave at 50% power for 15 second bursts, whisking in between, until smooth again.
 Be extra careful with this trick though, you do not want to scramble the eggs!

-- The butter will still be warm when you are ready to add in the milk, brown sugar and eggs, but you want to make sure the butter isn’t super hot.
+- The butter will still be warm when you are ready to add in the milk, brown sugar and eggs.
+This is ok, just make sure the butter isn’t super hot.
 Otherwise you may risk cooking the eggs.
 That’s why it’s helpful to whisk in the milk and brown sugar first before adding in the eggs.
 This will help reduce the temperature a bit more.

 - As you can see from the pictures, these muffins are a hearty size!
 The tops will overflow a bit and you’ll have that nice crispy edge all around that I love.
-If your muffin tops glued together a bit in your tray like mine did, when you are ready to remove them from the pan, run a small knife between the connected edges first.
+If your muffin tops glued together a bit in your tray, when you are ready to remove them from the pan, run a small knife between the connected edges first.
 This will separate the muffin tops so they don’t rip when you take them out.

 - Or, if you prefer more “normal” sized muffins, you can make 13 or 14 instead of 12.
 This would be a good use for small ramekins.
 That way you can bake the extras at the same time as the rest.
 This would also be a great way to treat yourself to a fresh muffin or two while still bringing a full dozen to your work or school function.
 No one would be the wiser!

-If you’ve tried this recipe for Brown Butter Apple Muffins, please let me know what you thought about it in the comments down below, I would love to hear from you!
+If you’ve tried this recipe, please leave a star rating and/or review in the comments section below, I would love to hear from you!
 You can also follow me on Facebook, Instagram and Pinterest.
 And sign up for my weekly newsletter to get recipes delivered straight to you!

 Deliciously nutty brown butter adds a warm dimension to these cozy apple muffins.
 These muffins have both shredded and chopped apple for lots of apple flavor and extra moisture!